blackcodherbootcamp/setup-guide/README.md

 [Click on this link](https://code.visualstudio.com/download) and choose the installer appropriate for your computer (windows or mac).
 Follow the instructions the installer gives.

+**For Windows Users**: When prompted to Select Additional Tasks during installation, be sure to check the *Add to PATH* option so you can easily open a folder in WSL using the code command.

 ### Extensions

 There are many extensions in VS Code to can improve your productivity, add some fun into your workspace, and generally aid how you work.
 Below are some of the key extensions that will help during the course and beyond.
 If you find other useful extensions don't forget to share with everyone.